 4. Networks and Systems

 Networks and systems are all about communication, literally.
 Not only do professionals need to communicate between different divisions within the same company to make sure the system and network are online, but networks and systems are made in order for worker communication.
-Although you will not be in charge of these systems, technical writers deal with the documents relating to construction network hardware and troubleshooting.
+Although you will not be in charge of these systems, an IT technical writer will deal with the documents relating to construction network hardware and troubleshooting.

 5. Data